astewartau/biql/docs/index.md

 ---

-## What is BQL?
+## What is BIQL?

-BIDS Query Language (BQL) is a domain-specific query language designed for the [Brain Imaging Data Structure (BIDS)](https://bids.neuroimaging.io/).
+BIDS Query Language (BIQL) is a domain-specific query language designed for the [Brain Imaging Data Structure (BIDS)](https://bids.neuroimaging.io/).
 It provides a familiar SQL-like syntax for finding, filtering, and analyzing neuroimaging datasets with unprecedented ease and power.

 ```sql
 -- Find all functional scans from specific subjects